 Machinery breakdown – electrical and/or mechanical breakdown of any machinery or other equipment could result in costly repairs or even require replacement of the solar panels

-Property damage – extra ‘all risks’ cover to protect from any loss arising out of fire, hail or storm damage, which is normally excluded from standard policies.
+Property damage – extra ‘all-risks’ cover to protect from any loss arising from of fire, hail or storm damage, which is normally excluded from standard policies.

-Contract works – protection against any loss arising from property damage caused during construction of the project.
-Also protects the value of labour and materials of the work in progress in the event that it is damaged by theft, vandalism, fire, storm, etc. Cover starts while solar panels are in transit to the job site and ends once the job is completed or the owner accepts the work
+Contract works – protection against any loss arising from property damage caused during the construction of the project.
+Remember that photovoltaic cells are delicate and can easily be damaged during installation.
+Contract works protects you against the value of labour and materials of the work in progress in the event that it is damaged by theft, vandalism, fire, storm, etc. Cover starts while solar panels are in transit to the job site, and ends once the job is completed or the owner accepts the work

 Employers’ liability – provides cover against risk of accident from usual workplace risks such as working at height and manual handling

-Directors and officers cover – a very useful cover for this sector due to the use of new and emerging technologies, processes and equipment.
-Helps protect company directors and officers if accused of any ‘wrongful acts’
+Directors and officers cover –helps protect company directors and officers if they’re accused of any ‘wrongful acts’